The Waters Edge Board of Directors sends a monthly news flash to residents

 WATERS EDGE FLASH

 Architectural Inspections have been completed.
-Notices of repairs will be sent out soon.
+You should expect notices of repairs soon.
 Please be timely in attending to repairs.
 Architectural inspections are necessary for the compliance of community bylaws, but more than that, it is necessary for the health of our home's exterior, both aesthetically and financially.

 No new architectural applications approved.